What kind of place is Sanur?

 If you are looking for budget long stay accommodation, there are several homestay type places which start from just IDR 4,000,000/month for a private air con room.
 Contact us for more details.

 Where can I eat out?

-Daily lunch is included during your Divemaster course and IDC.
-For other meals Sanur has every kind of food available from $1 local dishes up to some excellent fine dining restaurants and everything in between.
+Daily lunch is included during your dive program with Bali Scuba.
+For your evening meals Sanur has every kind of food available from $1 local dishes up to some excellent fine dining restaurants and everything in between.
 The seafood is great and in addition to Indonesian you’ll also find Italian, Indian, Spanish, Thai, Japanese and British restaurants.

 There are lots of sports bars too showing all the matches live.
 Local food sellers bring their food stalls right to our door.

 Lying just 8 degrees south of the equator, Bali enjoys a tropical climate.
 The average temperature hovers around 30°C all year round.
 The wet season usually starts middle November to middle of March, leaving most of its tropical downpours for the months of January & February.
 Although diveable year round, the dry season (middle March until middle November) is generally sunnier, less humid and from a weather point of view, the coolest and best time to visit.

 What visa do I need?

 Your passport must be valid for at least 6 months from the date you arrive in Indonesia and you must have a return ticket.
 The immigration officer at the port of entry may ask you to produce any necessary documents (such as an onward flight ticket).
 Currently citizens from 90 countries can enter Indonesia Visa fee for up to 30 days.